SiriusBlack-333/GoodHwork.com/README.md

 * Bootstrap

 Is open source so you can make your aportation.
-This is a result by a tutorial, visit: http://www.faztweb.com
+This is the result of one tutorial, visit: http://www.faztweb.com